Benefits of Being Prepared

 For example, you could say…

-“Right before I came here, I learned xyz in French class and it was really interesting.”
+“Right before I came here, I watched this documentary on Netflix and it was really interesting.”

 There might be a connection there.
 You can just offer it out there to see if it’s something that’s interesting to her too.